LoyolaChicagoBooks/operatingsystems/source/deadlock.rst

 	- Reduces starvation
 	- Creates more predictable execution patterns
 - Cons:
 	- If a thread locks in a loop, letting a thread re-acquire a lock if its quantum isn't complete can improve total performance.
+Fair locks don't always allow for a lock to be re-acquired if the quantum isn't finished.
+This can lead to shorter quantums which will hurt throughput.
 	- Lock fairness can create short quantums for short locks.
 This can in-turn hurt locality